stoqn4opm/NetworkingKit/README.md

 Simple Dynamic Framework, providing abstraction over `Foundation`'s networking classes

-`NetworkingKit` contains wrapper classes of `URLSession` that give you the option to make a API call by subclassing `Endpoint` and providing network specific settings as ovverrides in your class.
+`NetworkingKit` contains wrapper classes of `URLSession` that give you the option to make a API call by subclassing `Endpoint` and providing network specific settings as overrides in your class.

 By doing this, `NetworkingKit` is able to achieve syntax of web call at user level (app level) that look like:
 ```swift